Artist Statement

 Becoming a Professional Artist

-From an early age, creativity was the thread running through her life.
-She grew up reciting poems to family members, captivated by the grace of ballerinas and the emotional language of dance.
-As she matured, her artistic voice first took shape through music, and she spent many years networking with other musicians and fulfilling her creative soul.
-In 2001, an unexpected vocal cord surgery took away her singing voice—and with it, the identity she had carefully built.
-For a long time, she believed her creative path had ended.
+From an early age, creativity has been the thread running through my life.
+I grew up reciting poems to my family, captivated by the grace of ballerinas and the emotional language of dance.
+As I matured, my artistic voice first took shape through music, and I spent many years connecting with other musicians and nourishing my creative soul.
+In 2001, an unexpected vocal cord surgery took away my singing voice — and with it, the identity I had carefully built.
+For a long time, I believed my creative path had ended.

-Then, during the pandemic, painting found her—quietly at first, as a pastime to fill the silence.
-But soon it began waking her up at night, overflowing with ideas, colors, and concepts that refused to let her rest.
-What started as a hobby revealed itself as a calling she could no longer ignore.
-Eventually, she left her full-time job, completed the Mastery Program at the Milan Art Institute, and stepped fully into the life of a professional artist.
-Today, she lives mostly through her art—not because she chose it easily, but because it refused to let her go.
-She didn’t chase art—art pursued her until she surrendered.
+Then, during the pandemic, painting found me — quietly at first, just a pastime to fill the silence.
+But soon it began waking me in the night, overflowing with ideas, colors, and concepts that refused to let me rest.
+What started as a hobby revealed itself as a calling I could no longer ignore.
+I eventually left my full-time job, completed the Mastery Program at the Milan Art Institute, and stepped fully into the life of a professional artist.
+Today, I live mostly through my art — not because I chose it easily, but because it refused to let me go.
+I didn’t chase art — art pursued me until I surrendered.